-Most recently, I was a Postdoctoral Associate, working with Walter Sinnott-Armstrong and Jana Schaich Borg at Duke University, and Hoda Heidari and Vincent Conitzer at Carnegie Mellon University.
+Earlier, I was a Postdoctoral Associate, working with Walter Sinnott-Armstrong and Jana Schaich Borg at Duke University, and Hoda Heidari and Vincent Conitzer at Carnegie Mellon University.
 For this postdoc, I was affiliated with the Social Science Research Institute at Duke, the Duke Philosophy department, and the Kenan Institute of Ethics.

 I received my Ph.D. from the Department of Statistics and Data Science at Yale University, where I was advised by Elisa Celis.
 While at Yale, I was a Resident Fellow at the Information Society Project (ISP) at Yale Law School from 2022-2023 and a 2022 Policy Fellow at the Yale Institute for Social and Policy Studies (ISPS).
 Prior to that, I spent two years at École Polytechnique Fédérale de Lausanne (EPFL).
-Even before that, I completed my Bachelor’s and Master’s degrees in Computer Science and Engineering at the Indian Institute of Technology, Kanpur, where I worked with Rajat Mittal.
+I completed my Bachelor’s and Master’s degrees in Computer Science and Engineering at the Indian Institute of Technology, Kanpur, where I worked with Rajat Mittal.

 Publications, Preprints, and Workshop Papers